AmicioEspyy/nebula/README.md

 ### Guidelines
 - Follow Flutter best practices
 - Keep the UI clean and minimal
-- Write tests for new features
+- Write tests for new features (or you may not)
 - Update documentation (if any exists yet)

 ## License